MittchoBaroco/braaam-tour/README.md

 ## TODO:
 * get rails credentil key
 * create .rbenv-vars file with key
+* validations for the Tour image (present and file types)
 * configure amazon uploads for production - in credentials enc

 ## Start your development servers